jericsemeniegowork-boop/portfolio/README.md

 ## Note

 All samples are representative and non-confidential.
 They were created to show my QA process, documentation style, testing mindset, and ability to explain my work clearly.

-## Latest Update

-Added a Capabilities page and cleaned up the experience section layout so the portfolio feels more polished and easier to skim.

-## Latest Update

-Color and visual system updated for a more polished portfolio: deep navy for trust, blue for QA action, teal for validation, and amber for risk/attention.